pyralog/pyralog/README.md

 ### 7. Self-Observability with OpenTelemetry

-DLog can monitor itself using its own OpenTelemetry backend:
+Pyralog can monitor itself using its own OpenTelemetry backend:

 ```rust
 use dlog::observability::*;